Japan's Okinawa sees doubling of COVID-19 cases, considers emergency steps | Health

 While Goto said it was too early to say if a sixth wave of infections had arrived, Japan's major metropolitan areas saw tallies rising to levels not seen for months.
 Tokyo reported 390 cases while the western prefecture of Osaka said 244 had been found, the highest levels since September for both.

 Nationwide, new cases exceeded 2,000 on Wednesday, according to a tally by national broadcaster NHK, the most since Sept.
-26. Okinawa health experts will meet later on Wednesday to determine whether to ask the central government to impose urgent measures, a prefectural official said.
+26. Okinawa health experts will meet later on Wednesday to determine whether to ask the central government to impose new restrictions, a prefectural official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)